AI agent memory: in-context, episodic, semantic, procedural

 Four ways to control it:

-- Plan for deletion from day one.
-Append-only is the right default operationally, but it collides with GDPR's right-to-be-forgotten and equivalent regimes the moment your agent logs identifiable user data.
-Practical fixes: tombstone records with a deleted_at flag plus a periodic compaction pass, or partition the log by user_id so a deletion request is a partition drop.
+deleted_atflag plus periodic compaction, or partition the log byuser_idso a deletion request becomes a partition drop.
 Encryption-at-rest with per-user keys you can revoke is the heavier alternative.
-None of these are free - decide which one applies before the first compliance review, not after.
+None of these are free.
+Decide which one applies before the first compliance review, not after.

 Procedural drift